kinvolk/enhancements/keps/sig-node/127-user-namespaces/README.md

 ### Summary of the Proposed Changes

-[This table](https://docs.google.com/presentation/d/1z4oiZ7v4DjWpZQI2kbFbI8Q6botFaA07KJYaKA-vZpg/edit#slide=id.gfd10976c8b_1_41) gives you a quick overview of each phase.
+[This table](https://docs.google.com/presentation/d/1z4oiZ7v4DjWpZQI2kbFbI8Q6botFaA07KJYaKA-vZpg/edit#slide=id.gfd10976c8b_1_41) gives you a quick overview of each phase (note it is outdated, but still useful for a general overview).

 ### Test Plan